jav-ed/phd_Thesis_Writing/0_Manag/0_Writing/3_Correction/3_Transferring.typ

 // depending on the content comig, this preintro maybe was not complete and needs some adjustments

 // k2h2 can be replaced with swith

+// it should be clear that this is just a made up example for demonstraiton pruposes